geropellicer/DjangoReact/README.md

 # Requirements
 You will need:
-- Node installed (I recommend v10, v12 or anything newer and stable)
+- Node installed (I recommend v10, v12 or anything newer and stable).
+I strongly recommend NVM.
-- NPM (whichever version comes with above Node versions listed)
+- NPM (whichever version comes with above Node versions listed).
+I strongly recommend NVM.
-- Python3 (I don't really know the minimum version that would work with this, but I reccommend 3.7)
+- Python3 (I don't really know the minimum version that would work with this, but I recommend 3.7)
 - In case you want to try the dockerized version, Docker (latest Community Edition) and docker-compose.

 # Local testing implementation